kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

   injects a node-affinity constraint pinning the Pod to the checkpoint's node (so it is scheduled there rather than binding `spec.nodeName` directly), and authoritatively validates Pod-spec equality against `status.checkpointedPodTemplate`.
+- `PodCheckpoint` creation rejected at admission when the source Pod is missing, not `Running`, being deleted, or does not match `spec.sourcePod.uid`.
 - Field selectors `spec.sourcePod.name` and `status.nodeName` registered on the `PodCheckpoint` REST storage, so checkpoints can be listed by source Pod or by node.
 - Pod-snapshot-controller implemented.